mortenson/drupal-docker-lite/README.md

 Since this project just uses stock docker-compose, you should be able to clone it into multiple directories and spin up/down instances without any issues.

-# How does it all work?

-Please see [DETAILS](docs/DETAILS.md) for information about this project's implementation.

 # Running PHPUnit tests

 PHP unit tests can be run using the `ddl exec` command, ex: